-The top 27 nightclubs in Toronto's history
+The 27 most memorable nightclubs in Toronto's history

 Like out of a movie, this dark and probably dangerous basement club in Kensington Market was host to punk, reggae and electro parties in the early 2000s.
 There were aquariums scattered around the dank space and Will Munro's Peroxide party was born here.

-One of the city's last remaining after hours clubs is in a basement at College and Spadina.
-It's gotten in trouble but that hasn't stopped club goers from lining up on Saturdays and long-weekend Sundays to dance into the a.m. with some of Toronto's finest house DJs.
+This after hours club was forever in a basement at College and Spadina but is trying to get things going again out of a new space in Parkdale.
+It was always getting in trouble but that didn't stop club goers from lining up on Saturdays and long-weekend Sundays to dance into the a.m. with some of Toronto's finest house DJs.

 In the late 1970s, this Isabella Street haunt was the spot for post-punk and new wave sounds oozing into the city at the time.
 The club eventually moved over to Yonge as Klub Domino in 1984.U2 and Japan showed their faces here.